JHodgkins/MSP4-MovieBox/README.md

 - [Black](https://black.readthedocs.io/en/stable/getting_started.html) Python code formatter, used to solve PEP8 issues and ensure code is readable.
 - [Gloomaps](https://www.gloomaps.com/) used to create the site map and user stories storyboards for MovieBox.
 - [Lucid](https://lucid.app) which was used to create the database models diagram for the application.
+- [Colour converter](https://www.w3schools.com/colors/colors_converter.asp) which was used convert colours from hex to rgb, hsl etc.
+- [Accessibility bookmarklets](https://accessibility-bookmarklets.org/install.html) used as a checking tool for accessibility testing.
+- [GitHub markdown spec](https://github.github.com/gfm/#hard-line-breaks) used as a guide when creating the markdown files.

 ## Deployments
 Please find below the steps on how to Deploy, Fork and Clone.